Skip to content

 When it comes to safety, nothing is more critical than your brakes.
 Any high-pitched squealing, grinding, or scraping sounds when you press the pedal are immediate signs that something is wrong.
 You should also pay attention to how the pedal feels.
 Is it soft, spongy, or does it go too close to the floor?
 Does your truck pull to one side when you brake?
 These are all signs that your brake system needs attention.
 A thorough brake inspection involves checking the pads, rotors, calipers, and brake lines to ensure everything is working together perfectly to stop your rig safely.

-Tire and Suspension Red Flags
+Don't Ignore These Tire and Suspension Issues

 Your tires and suspension system take a beating every day.
 A quick walk-around can help you spot trouble early.
 Look for uneven tire wear, as it can point to alignment or suspension problems.
 If you notice cracks, cuts, or bulges in the sidewalls, it's time for a replacement.
 While driving, a rough, excessively bouncy ride or a feeling of drifting or pulling to one side are classic signs of suspension issues.
 Catching these problems early not only improves your ride comfort and control but also extends the life of your tires.
 Prioritizing this kind of regular maintenance helps keep your truck in excellent condition for the long haul.